 Past research endeavors of the MAPS Group

-- The Frankfort Cemetary Project is a cultural resource management effort by the Kentucky Archaeological Survey to document materials and remains found in a 19th century cemetary in Frankfort, Kentucky.
+The Frankfort Cemetary Project is a cultural resource management effort by the Kentucky Archaeological Survey to document materials and remains found in a 19th century cemetary in Frankfort, Kentucky.
 One of three early cemetaries, this particular cemetery is a bit of a black box, as there are almost no records.
 Through the analysis of mitochondrial DNA recovered from teeth, we were able to provide information about the population history of the area.
 We established that, at least according to the sampled mitochondrial matrilines, there were African and non-African individuals buried in the cemetary, thus leveraging the anthropometric information collected.
 In several cases involving juvenile remains, a mitochondrial haplogroup was able to provide some information where traditional anthropometrics were not sufficient.
 The results of this project were presented at the annual meetings of the American Association of Physical Anthropologists (Anchorage, Alaska 2006) and the Society for American Archaeology (San Juan, Puerto Rico, 2006).
-Having submitted a report to KAS, we are working feverishly on the final manuscript.